Xilinx/PYNQ/docs/source/6_overlays.rst

 Pynq current supports a number of Pmods and Grove peripherals.
 See the *pynq.pmods package* section of the documentation.

 Pmods can be plugged directly into the Pmod port.
-Grove peripherals can be connected to the Pmod port through a *pmod2Grove* adapter board.
+Grove peripherals can be connected to the Pmod port through a *PYNQ Grove Adapter*  board.

 As the Pmod interface connects to FPGA pins, other peripherals can be wired to a Pmod port.